 Will Your Puppy Be in Their Crate For a Long Time?

-Having a puppy zone gives you peace of mind while you need to get things done without bringing your puppy along or stressing about them being confined for too long.
+Having a puppy pen gives you peace of mind when you need to get things done without bringing your puppy along and means you don't need to feel stressed about crating them for too long.

 Your long-term confinement area for your dog is a place larger than your puppy’s crate that provides:

 - Appropriate potty spot*

 - Rest area (usually your puppy's crate)